Why smoking weed gets you high

 Hope you are ready for a short trip to med school because how weed works on your brain might be more complicated than you think.
 The mainstream media and a majority of people around the world have this misconception that weed works much the same way as most addictive drugs; by releasing dopamine.
-While this theory is surprisingly very famous, it is fundamentally incorrect as more in-depth research by doctors specializing in the effects of marijuana on the human body would reveal.
-For decades this lie was generally accepted as the truth about marijuana.
-Now, finally it has come to light what causes the high in marijuana, and it is not a dopamine flooding event on the brain.
-Find out more below.
+While this theory is surprisingly very famous, it is fundamentally incorrect.
+In fact, more in-depth research by doctors specializing in the effects of marijuana on the human body would reveal.
+For decades people generally accepted this lie as the truth about marijuana.
+Now, finally, it has come to light what causes the high in marijuana.
+And it is not a dopamine flooding event on the brain.
+Find out more below by reading about THC.

 What is THC?

 With weed, it’s different, cannabis plants contain cannabinoids that have various effects on the body.
 There are hundreds of them but among them is one called THC for short.
 This cannabinoid is responsible for the high in marijuana.
 It is the action of this substance that causes the mind-altering effects of the marijuana plant when it reaches the brain.
 Understand first that the human body is equipped with natural cannabinoids that help keep health and happiness balance.
 Incidentally, cannabinoid receptors already present in the body readily accept the cannabinoid THC.
 It will surprise you to learn that chocolate, yoga, and running activities have a similar thrill to that of smoking pot – but to a lesser extent.
 Switching from THC to CBD?
 Click here!

 The THC component of weed now activates the brain’s reward system.
 This is usually the part of the brain that is responsible for rewards.
 By doing so, the substance can alter several states of the mind like pleasure and pain; as well as the response to other natural stimuli.
 This means that the drug can act on brain neurons and completely change the way that we respond to everything including pleasurable habits like eating or making love.